‘This Is Us’: Chrissy Metz And Chris Sullivan Cast Doubt On Kate And Toby’s Happily Ever After

 Chrissy Metz also dropped a rather dire bombshell saying, that for her character, “There are some unforeseen twists that I had no idea were coming.”

 Some of those twists could involve Kate Pearson’s desire to follow in her mother’s footsteps and embark on a singing career.
-One This Is Us promo shows Toby supporting Kate as she prepares for an audition, while another one shows him arguing with her twin brother Kevin and calling him out for being a third wheel in their relationship: “She’s going to be my wife.
-I’m supposed to be her person—not you!”
+One This Is Us promo shows Toby supporting Kate as she prepares for an audition, while another one shows him arguing with her twin brother, Kevin, and calling him out for being a third wheel in their relationship.

+“She’s going to be my wife.
+I’m supposed to be her person — not you!”
 Toby screams.

 Could there be trouble in the This Is Us family?
 Fans will have 18 new episodes to find out.
 But just know this, Toby: Kate and Kevin are a package deal!